marsbroshok/mlops-labs/lab-22-tfx-pipeline/README.md

 # Orchestrating model training and deployment with TFX and Cloud AI Platform

-In this lab you will develop and operationalize a TFX pipeline that uses Kubeflow Pipelines for orchestration and Cloud Dataflow and Cloud AI Platform for data processing, training, and deployment:
+In this lab you will develop, deploy and run a TFX pipeline that uses Kubeflow Pipelines for orchestration and Cloud Dataflow and Cloud AI Platform for data processing, training, and deployment:

-1. In Exercise 1, you will review and understand the pipeline's source code - also referred to as the pipeline's DSL.

-1. In Exercise 2, you will use **TFX CLI** to deploy the pipeline to KFP environment

-1. In Exercise 3, you will use **TFX CLI** and **KFP UI** to submit and monitor pipeline runs.

-1. In Exercise 4, you will author a **Cloud Build** CI/CD workflow that automates pipeline deployment.

 ## Lab scenario

-You will be working with a variant of the [Online News Popularity](https://archive.ics.uci.edu/ml/datasets/online+news+popularity) dataset, which summarizes a heterogeneous set of features about articles published by Mashable in a period of two years.
-The goal is to predict how popular the article will be on social networks.
-Specifically, in the original dataset the objective was to predict the number of times each article will be shared on social networks.
-In this variant, the goal is to predict the article's popularity percentile.
-For example, if the model predicts a score of 0.7, then it means it expects the article to be shared more than 70% of all articles.
+You will be working with the [Covertype Data Set](https://github.com/jarokaz/mlops-labs/blob/master/datasets/covertype/README.md) dataset.

 The pipeline implements a typical TFX workflow as depicted on the below diagram: